asardaes/dtwclust/README.md

 -   Cross-distance matrix calculations make use of the `proxy` package.
 -   The core DTW calculations can be done by the `dtw` package or the included `dtw_basic` function.
 -   Plotting is done with the `ggplot2` package.
--   Parallel computation depends on the `foreach` package.
+-   Parallel computation depends on the `foreach` package, and also uses `bigmemory` for some optimizations.
 -   Cluster evaluation can be done with package `clue` or the `cvi` function.

 Examples